genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 Now let’s say you wish to create an import template where you want to control the metainfo attributes of sequencing assays (e.g. you always need to know the tissue and sex of your samples).
-In order to do this, click on “Add import template”, then look for the table related to Sequencing Assays and for the fields “tissue” and “sex”, change the required fields to ‘Yes’.
+In order to do this, click on "Add import template", then look for the table related to Sequencing Assays and for the fields "tissue" and "sex", change the required fields to ‘Yes’.
 As you can see, the system controls what type of information can you put into your metainfo fields.
-In this case, for tissue the system will map your entries to the `Uberon ontology`_ and the metainfo type must be text.
+In this case, for tissue the system will map your entries to the Uberon ontology and the metainfo type must be text.
 You can edit existing templates by right-clicking on a template and selecting the **Import Template Editor** app from the "Manage" submenu.